jaekenji/UAC-Bypass/README.md

 <b>I know it's corny, but compression is a form of encryption</b>

-We want to compress and encode this coommand to where powershell can decompress.
+We want to compress and encode this command to where powershell can decompress.

 Compression often generates unwanted characters, so we will also encode after compressing

 ```python
 # Please forgive me, I hate leaving comments